 Kentucky Personal Injury Attorneys Protecting The Victims of Defective Pharmaceuticals and Medical Products

 When you entrust your well being to a health care professional, you rely on his or her expert opinion about medicines, procedures, and medical devices.
 However, no matter how experienced and competent your physician or specialist is, they aren’t the ones who manufacture and test the pharmaceuticals or medical devices that they prescribe.
 Doctors will often prescribe medicine in good faith because they are unaware that the pharmaceutical company didn’t perform comprehensive tests or they failed to fully report their findings to the Food and Drug Administration.
-If you or a loved one has been the victim of defective medical products, the Corbin, KY personal injury firm of Freeman, Childers & Howard, Attorneys at Law can represent you in your pursuit of justice.
+If you or a loved one has been the victim of defective medical products, the Corbin, KY personal injury firm of Freeman Childers, Attorneys at Law can represent you in your pursuit of justice.

 The Liability of Drug and Medical Device Manufacturers